 1. Ladders & Perches

 Chickens love to hop on things and seize a bird's eye view of the world around them.
-Ladders and perches provide a simple and EZ solution to encourage your chickens to hop up to higher ground and stay occupied by watching what goes on outside the run.
+Ladders and perches provide a simple and EZ solution to encourage your chickens to hop up to higher ground.
+Up here, they stay occupied by watching what goes on outside the run.
 Including a ladder or perch in the run can also be a boredom buster for you!
 Unleash your creative side by using a mixture of boards, branches, ladders, or a variety of materials to create a multi-leveled chicken jungle gym.

 2. Leaves, Straw & Hay Bales